Review: ‘Late Fame,’ starring Willem Dafoe, Greta Lee and Edmund Donovan

 Friedrich is a wealthy ship merchant.
 Anna is pregnant with their third child.
 Their family doctor and trusted friend Dr. Wilhelm Sievers (played by Ralph Ineson) plays an important part in the story, when Ellen eventually comes to stay with the Harding family too, and all hell starts to break loose in the last third of the movie.

 “Nosferatu” excels when it comes to setting up scenes with great atmosphere.
-The production design, costume design and cinematography are top-notch.
+The production design, costume design, cinematography and makeup are top-notch.
 But the dialogue is a little clunky, simplistic and at times unintentionally comedic.

 “Nosferatu” is at its best in scenes with eccentric Professor Albin Eberhart von Franz (played by Willem Dafoe), an occult expert who is recruited by Dr. Sievers to help investigate some of the chaos that’s happening.
 For a long time, Friedrich remains staunchly skeptical that there are supernatural reasons for Ellen’s visions and other terrible things that start happening in the household.
 And you can easily predict what can happen to a skeptical character in a supernatural horror movie.